 D.J.C.V., a two-year old child, and his father, Mr. C.

 D.J.C.V. v.
 U.S. Immigration and Customs Enforcement ("ICE") is a habeas corpus case on behalf of D.J.C.V., a two-year old child, and his father, Mr. C., who are asylum seekers from Honduras.
-They have been unlawfully detained and separated for nearly six months without any contact.
-They have filed this case anonymously using their initials because of D.J.C.V.'s young age, and because they face serious harm or death at the hands of gang members.
+They were unlawfully detained and separated for nearly six months without any contact.
+They filed this case anonymously using their initials because of D.J.C.V.'s young age and because they face serious harm or death at the hands of gang members.

-On October 4, 2018, CCR and co-counsel filed a habeas petition and motion for a preliminary injunction on behalf of D.J.C.V. and his father, Mr. C., with the U.S. District Court for the Southern District of New York, where they have been detained, separately, without a bond hearing or other opportunity to obtain release and reunification.
-The lawsuit alleges several violations of the Constitution and laws of the United States, prior court rulings, and international law.
+On October 4, 2018, the Center for Constitutional Rights and co-counsel filed a habeas petition and motion for a preliminary injunction on behalf of D.J.C.V. and his father, Mr. C., with the U.S. District Court for the Southern District of New York, where they were detained, separately, without a bond hearing or other opportunity to obtain release and reunification.
+The lawsuit alleged several violations of the Constitution and laws of the United States, prior court rulings, and international law.

-Central to the case is a novel claim that the Trump Administration's "zero tolerance" and family separation policy constitutes torture and cruel, inhuman and degrading treatment.
-It is knowingly causing D.J.C.V. and Mr. C. to endure wrenching trauma as punishment for seeking asylum, and to coerce and deter others from seeking similar relief, causing them severe mental pain or suffering that meets the statutory and international law definitions of torture.
-The risk of psychological damage is particularly acute and lasting in the case of D.J.C.V., who recently turned two years old in detention, and who will remain in detention, alone without any access to his father, in a foreign country, with little or no ability to communicate in any language with anyone because he is too young.
-His situation is so precarious that if judicial relief is not granted immediately, he may not remember his father or be able to re-establish a familial bond with his father – or any other family member – because he has already spent a substantial portion of his life in detention in the United States.
+Central to the case is a novel claim that the Trump administration's "zero tolerance" and family separation policy constitutes torture and cruel, inhuman, and degrading treatment.
+It is knowingly causing D.J.C.V. and Mr. C. to endure wrenching trauma as punishment for seeking asylum and to coerce and deter others from seeking similar relief, causing them severe mental pain or suffering that meets the statutory and international law definitions of torture.
+The risk of psychological damage is particularly acute and lasting in the case of D.J.C.V., who turned two years old in detention and who remained in detention, alone, without any access to his father, in a foreign country, with little or no ability to communicate in any language with anyone because he is too young.
+His situation was so precarious that if judicial relief were not granted immediately, there was a strong risk that he might not remember his father or be able to re-establish a familial bond with his father – or any other family member – because he had already spent a substantial portion of his life in detention in the United States.